-Bachelor of Science degree with the following majors:
+Bachelor of Science degree with the following majors: Biology Computer Science English History Kinesiology Liberal Arts Music Ministry Healthcare Administration Human Resource Management

-Biology Mathematics

-Computer Science Environmental Science

-Students planning to receive a degree from Concordia University Texas should declare a major not later than the first term of the sophomore year.
+Mathematics Environmental Science Students planning to receive a degree from Concordia University Texas should declare a major not later than the first term of the sophomore year.
 If students wish to graduate on a date other than within the usual eight terms, an earlier declaration may be necessary.

 To help students understand the advisor process and preparing of a degree plan, the student will transition from the admissions counselor to the academic advisor.
 The academic advisor will assist the student with initial general advising, answer questions, discuss majors, and assign a faculty/major advisor.
-The faculty/major advisor will mentor the student's declared major.
+The faculty/major advisor will mentor the student in the student's declared major.
 Entering freshmen undecided about a major will work with the academic advisor to select from a number of choices in the core that are common to several majors as well as explore various interest areas that may help in the selection of a major.
 Together with the academic advisor and the faculty advisor, the student will plan a program of study and establish a degree plan.
 Students may change their major at any time but must satisfy all the requirements of the new program of study in order to graduate.